linagora/twake-on-matrix/README.md

   </p>
 </div>

-Twake is an open source, nonprofit and cute matrix messenger app developed by [Linagora](https://linagora.com).
-The app is easy to use but secure and decentralized.
+Twake Chat is an open source, decentralized chat app based on the Matrix protocol.
+It was developed by [Linagora](https://linagora.com).
+Twake Chat is a good option for individuals and organizations who are looking for a secure and decentralized chat app.
+It is also a good choice for developers who want to build their own Matrix-based chat apps.

 ## Features